webgme/webgme-taxonomy/notes.md

     expected format for the data dashboard
   - what is the format expected by the data dashboard?
     - name (or use base vocabulary?)
-    - additional tags (human or guid?)
+    - tags (human or guid?)
+      - guid?
     - files
+    - link?
   - [ ] define the data dashboard format in the metamodel

 - [ ] add support for webgme storage across time?